seandevlog/my-portfolio/README.md

 - Developer profile
 - Contact endpoint

-## Featured Projects

-### Inventory Management System

-A full-stack inventory management app built with structured data, CRUD workflows, and an intuitive admin interface to help teams manage products, stock levels, and operational records more efficiently.

-### Municipal Content Management Platform

-A full-stack municipal web platform built for publishing announcements, managing news content, and supporting organized, accessible communication between local government and the community.

 ## Design Direction

 The visual direction of this portfolio follows a structured “systems interface” theme.
 It uses a dark technical layout, system-style labels, grid-based visuals, and warm accent details to communicate reliability, clarity, and practical system-building.